Application of integrated gradients explainability to sociopsychological semantic markers: Introduction

 \Section[CO]{Conclusion}

 In this paper we approached the problem of explainability at the word-level for relevant sociopsychological semantic markers, that include but are not limited to the common sentiment analysis.
-By a thorough comparison of the algorithm performance and an accurate choice of the parameters, we identified \acf{IG} as the most reliable choice, and developed an \ac{IG}-based tool for the word-level identification of agency, a fundamental marker identifying collective dynamics that is particularly relevant, e.g., in social and political discourses.
-We further applied the \ac{IG} machinery to a more focused dataset scenario, where labels can be manually identified, and the \ac{IG} explainability can be applied to identify words that semantically characterize each class.
+By a thorough comparison of \Tom{state-of-the-art solutions and an accurate choice of their parameters}, we identified \acf{IG} as the most reliable choice, and developed \Tom{and validated} an \ac{IG}-based tool for the word-level identification of agency, a fundamental marker identifying collective dynamics that is particularly relevant, e.g., in social and political discourses.

+We further \Tom{discussed the application of} the \ac{IG} machinery to a more focused dataset scenario, where labels can be manually \Tom{coded}, and the \ac{IG} explainability can be applied to identify words that semantically characterize each class.
 Although, in general, the quality of the output strongly depends on the specific label and the availability of strong (and statistically coherent) semantic content that can be captured by the \ac{NLP} training procedure, the technique is relevant in at least two ways.
 First, for all those classification tasks lacking a strong and mature theoretical ground (e.g., the objectification task discussed in the paper, but also fake news detection, vaccine hesitancy behavior and causes, polarization mechanics in online social networks, etc.) can benefit in understanding which semantic content characterizes the classes, in such a way as to be able to extend existing dictionaries and strengthen or widen the theoretical ground.
 Second, more pragmatically, the semantic content highlighted by \ac{IG} can be used to extend, by similarity, a dataset in a recursive fashion until coherent detection is achieved.
 But these aspects are left to our future work.